-S.Korea's China embassy window shot amid tension
+S.Korea's China Embassy window shot amid tension

-BEIJING/SEOUL South Korea said on Wednesday it had asked China for security guarantees at its Beijing embassy after the building was hit by a small projectile as tensions run high after the killing of a South Korean coastguard by a Chinese fisherman.
+BEIJING South Korea has requested increased security at its embassy in Beijing after it was by hit an apparent air gun shot, a South Korean official said on Wednesday, as tensions run high after the killing of a South Korean coastguard by a Chinese fisherman.

 South Korea's Foreign Ministry said it was unclear what kind of weapon was used to fire the ballbearing-like shot that cracked one of the embassy's windows on Tuesday afternoon, but that no one was injured.

-A ministry official, who asked not to be identified, told Reuters in Seoul the incident occurred between 12:30 p.m. and 1:30 p.m. on Tuesday and that an investigation was under way.
+A ministry official, who asked not to be identified, told Reuters in Seoul the incident happened between 12:30 p.m. and 1:30 p.m. on Tuesday and that an investigation was under way.

 "The Korean embassy has sent a letter to authorities requesting them to protect the mission and identify the reason for the incident," the official said.